-- Standard Database Management System should be utilized for capturing, retrieving and populating database. - Digitization Standards should be implemented for quality of data. - Mandatory use of Unicode and standard numerical inputs should be used while capturing/processing the data. - Data correctness and completeness should be ensured.
+- Standard Database Management System should be utilized for capturing, retrieving and populating database - Digitization Standards should be implemented for quality of data. - Mandatory use of Unicode and standard numerical inputs should be used while capturing/processing the data. - Data correctness and completeness should be ensured.

-5.1.8 Seeding Approach
+5.7.2 Seeding Approach

 Seeding can be done in two basic approaches, Organic and Inorganic Seeding.
-Any one of the approaches or a combination of multiple approaches can be adopted for seeding.
-Depending upon number of beneficiaries, quality of data, readiness of the department etc. approach has to be identified.
+Any of the approach with one or combination of multiple methods can be more adopted for seeding.
+Depending upon number of beneficiary, quality of data, readiness of the department etc. approach has to be identified.

 Department of IT, Government of Maharashtra has adopted granular approach for seeding beneficiary database with Aadhaar.
-While performing seeding, the beneficiary data with Scheme related ID and UID were segregated till Taluka Level mapped Taluka by Taluka using SRDH Seeding Utilities and then validated through Door-to-door surveys.
+While performing seeding, the beneficiary data with Scheme related ID and UID were segregated till Taluka Level, mapped Taluka by Taluka using SRDH Seeding Utilities and then validated through Door-to-door surveys.

-state of Karnataka has developed a dedicated application for Organic and Inorganic seeding of MGNREGS beneficiaries.
+State of Karnataka has developed a dedicated application for Organic and Inorganic seeding of MGNREGS beneficiaries.
 The application is hosted over the web and given access of it till Panchayat level further to which door-to-door survey is being carried out for verification of the seeding.

-5.1.9 Identification of Tools and Technologies
+5.7.3 Identification of Tools and Technologies

 Effective adoption of technologies during seeding would expedite the process; ensure effective quality and validation of the data.
 Use of QR Codes and Tablet based applications by Maharashtra, Dedicated Web Tool for Seeding by Karnataka are few of the live examples.
-Some states are also using the tools developed by UIDAI such as SRDH, eKYC, Ginger etc. for seeding.
-These tools available with UIDAI can be adopted by the state to increase the efficiency in seeding.
+Some States are also using the tools developed by UIDAI such as SRDH, eKYC, Ginger etc. for seeding.
+These tools available with UIDAI can be adopted by the State to increase the efficiency in seeding.

-5.1.10 Seeding Implementation Plan
+5.7.4 Seeding Implementation Plan